2yuri/Eletric-project/README.md

 ## Output

-- Alert with all values Voltage, Current, Resistance, and Ohm's Law
+- Alert with all results, Voltage, Current, Resistance, and Ohm's Law